-Three of the models used in this report (UHasselt, UGent and UNamur) are compartmental models.
+Three of the models used in this report (SIMID, UGent and UNamur) are compartmental models.
 These models capture the dynamics of the epidemic by dividing the population into different compartments.
 In its most basic form: susceptible (S), infectious (I) and removed (R), which is called an SIR model (Kermack and McKendrick 1927).
-The models differ in the way the compartments are further subdivided to capture the details of COVID-19 disease, making each model subject to different assumptions (Table 1).
+The models differ in the way the compartments are further subdivided to capture the details of COVID-19 disease dynamics, making each model subject to different assumptions (Table 1).
 Closely related is the ULB model of Clesse, which simulates similar COVID-19 disease dynamics but uses an age-homogeneous individual-based approach.
 This model is more fit to study the effects of individual and household choices.
 The aforementioned models are primarily based on disease mechanics, hence called mechanistic models, and are well-fit to study long-term scenarios.
-Since spread of SARS-CoV-2 is mainly driven by social contact behaviour, data on social contact behaviour at home, at school, in the workplace, on public transport and during leisure activities are used to translate government policies into tangible scenarios (Willem et al. 2012; Willem et al., 2020b).
+Since the spread of SARS-CoV-2 is mainly driven by social contact behaviour, data on social contact behaviour at different locations, e.g., home, school, workplace, public transport and during leisure activities are used to translate government policies into tangible scenarios (Willem et al. 2012; Willem et al., 2020b).

-Opposed is the VUB model of Barbe, Blotwijk, and Cools (2020), which is data-driven.
+Opposed is the VUB model of Barbe, Blotwijk, and Cools (2020), which is solely data-driven.
 It infers the rate at which SARS-CoV-2 spreads directly by estimating the effective reproduction number (R_e) with a moving-window approach.
 The measured data up to one week in the past are used for the calibration and the model prediction is validated on the most recent data.
 The disease spread is somewhat similar to what can be expected in the compartmental models.
-Since the amount of social contacts are estimated from the hospitalization data, the model cannot be used to simulate different scenarios.
+Since the transmission rate is estimated from the hospitalization data without a disentanglement of social contact behaviour and transmissibility, the model cannot be used to simulate different scenarios.
 However, the model is useful to make a reliable extrapolation of the current epidemiological situation.
 More details on the specific properties, assumptions and limitations of each model can be found in the Supplementary materials.